-The house, built in 1849 on the corner of F and 20th Streets, N.W., was in keeping with the earlier substantial, freestanding brick homes of the neighborhood.
+The Steedman-Ray House, built in 1849, was in keeping with the earlier substantial, freestanding brick homes of the neighborhood.
 Like these predecessors, it was built for a man of stature, a high-ranking Navy captain named Charles Steedman.
 During the Civil War years, the structure was used as the Office of the Commissary-General of Prisoners, becoming part of the Union Army headquarters housed in the buildings and houses surrounding the White House.

-DC designation: November 8, 1964
+DC Inventory: November 8, 1964

-National Register listing: September 21, 1990
+National Register: September 21, 1990